-The unicity of such a map is clear: indeed the properties about pull back implies that it is enough to check unicity locally.
-So we can assume to be in the situation of Lemma \ref{lem:intornoregolare}, and by property $\tRes$3 it is enough to check unicity in the case of $\mA^1$ and $\grs$ is the zero section.
+The uniqueness of such a map is clear: indeed the properties about pull back implies that it is enough to check uniqueness locally.
+So we can assume to be in the situation of Lemma \ref{lem:intornoregolare}, and by property $\tRes$3 it is enough to check uniqueness in the case of $\mA^1_S$ and $\grs$ is the zero section.
 However this is determined by the last property and the property about pull back.

-This remark gives also a local description of the map $\tRes$, which is the one expected, once a local coordinate is chosen as in Lemma \ref{lem:intornoregolare} then $\tRes(gdt)$ with $g\in \calO(\infty\grs)$ is equal to the coefficient of $t^{-1}$.
+This remark gives also a local description of the map $\tRes$, which is the one expected, once a local coordinate is chosen as in Lemma \ref{lem:intornoregolare} then $\tRes(gdt)$ with $g\in \calO_X(\infty\grs)/\calO_X$ is equal to the coefficient of $t^{-1}$.
 However we need to check that this construction does not depend on the choice of the local coordinate $t$.
 To check this claim we give a different construction.

 Let $\calD_{X/S}$ be the sheaf of relative differential operators, the sheaf generated by $\calO_X$ and the vertical vector fields $T_{X/S}$.
-Recall that the zero de Rham cohomology of a right $\calD_{X/S}$-module $\calF$ is defined as $h^0(\calF)=\calF/\calF\cdot T_{X/S}$ .
+Recall that the zero de Rham cohomology of a right $\calD_{X/S}$-module $\calF$ is defined as $h^0(\calF)=\calF/(\calF\cdot T_{X/S})$ .
 Finally we denote by $\grs_!$ the $\calD_{X/S}$-module pushforward.

 \begin{lemma} Let $X,S,p,\grs$ be as above.
 Then \begin{enumerate}[ a)] \item $\displaystyle \frac{\Omega^1_{X/S}(\grs)}{\Omega^1_{X/S}}\simeq \grs_*\calO_S$. \item The right action of $\calD_{X/S}$ on $\Omega^1_{X/S}$ induces a right action on $\Omega^1_{X/S}(\infty \grs)$ and we have an isomorphism $\displaystyle \frac{\Omega^1_{X/S}(\infty \grs)}{\Omega^1_{X/S}}\simeq \grs_!\calO_S$. \item We have an isomorphism of $\calO_X$-module $h^0(\grs_!\calO_S)\simeq\grs_*\calO_S$. \end{enumerate} \end{lemma} \begin{proof} a) Recall that $\Omega^1_{X/S}\simeq \calI_\grs/\calI_\grs^2$, hence we can define a map